 Following a relocation to the south coast of England, Amanda saw her opportunity to return to academia where she undertook a BA (Hons) in Photography, University of Brighton (2013-2016).
 Subsequently she decided to continue with these studies and completed a MA Photography, University of Brighton (2016-2019).

-Re-presenting banal materials and objects found within the domestic space, my work continually examines the intrinsic fragility of matter and being, and the boundary of existence and death.
+Re-presenting banal materials and objects found within the domestic space, my work continually examines the intrinsic fragility of matter and being, and the boundary of existence.
 These everyday materials are transformed into the ‘other’; no longer identifiable, existing ambiguously in both state and space thereby allowing the viewer to exercise a degree of autonomy in authorship, context and interpretation.

 2019 graduated - MA Photography, University of Brighton - Distinction

 2016 graduated - BA (Hons) Photography, University of Brighton - First Class

 2022 - Ustopia (Anywhere but Nowhere), Skyway Gallery, Shoreham by Sea (Brighton Photo Fringe)

 2021 - Graduate Showcase,,Affordable Art Fair, Battersea, London

 2021 - Emulsion: Chapter II, online, virtual exhibition, The Holy Art, London

 2020 - Unmasked, online virtual exhibition presented by The Impulsive Movement (Artist Collective)

 2020 - Pryzma Collective, Regency Townhouse, Brighton (Brighton Photo Fringe)